 My research interest focuses on creativity and cognition, hence, the term "Project C" to describe the enclave of students I have working with me as well as the publication of the journal (Journal for Interdisciplinary Studies, JIS)--methodologies include case study approach (historical and "live") and normative studies whereby groups of subjects are examined (historical and live)---I also conduct laboratory (pencil-and-paper) studies.

-My research interests span the fields of social and personality psychology, with specific attraction to problems in the areas of prejudice, stigma, social influence, and the social construction of gender.
+My research interests span the field of social psychology, with specific attraction to problems in the areas of prejudice, stigma, social influence, the social construction of gender, and behavioral economics.
 I enjoy collaborating with students at each stage of the research process: formulating a hypothesis, developing the methodology to test the hypothesis, collecting and analyzing data, and interpreting results.
-Students are welcome to join me in working on my research program on the psychology of prejudice.
-I also am open to assisting students in the development of new lines of research.
-Student research projects may result in conference presentations and/or authorship on publications.
+I am open to assisting students in the development of new lines of research.

 Dr. Groth's interests are in development, psychology of men and boys, history of psychology (historical figure or movement), counseling and psychotherapy, psychological disorders, existential psychology, and phenomenological psychology.